tus/tus.io/_posts/2015-09-19-project-status.md

 We'll have more announcements on this soon!

-If you (plan to) use tus in production, please add your to this issue and get your company listed on the tus.io website:
+If you (plan to) use tus in production, please comment on this issue and get your company listed on the tus.io website:

 - [Companies that (plan to) use tus](https://github.com/tus/tus.io/issues/28)